-By the time Game of Thrones Season 8 ended in May 2019, the show had become the poster child of "How Not To End A Series."
-Despite using more money and more time filming than any previous season, the final season was regarded by critics as a crash and burn.
+By the time Game of Thrones Season 8 ended in May 2019, the show had become the poster child of “How Not to End a Series.”
+Despite using more money and more time filming than any previous season, the final season was panned by critics.
 It was a devastating end for fans who had loved the series for nearly a decade.
-But time heals all wounds, and it appears HBO execs are hoping to reset fans' expectations by releasing a new Game Of Thrones Season 8 trailer in 2021... two years after it should have arrived.
+But time heals all wounds, and it appears HBO execs are hoping to reset fans’ expectations by releasing a new Game of Thrones Season 8 trailer in 2021... two years after it should have arrived.

 The conclusion of the original Game of Thrones series has not stopped HBO from looking ahead to multiple spinoffs.
 The ongoing search for the perfect prequel has taken almost as many twists and turns as the original series did.
 Four pilot scripts put into production became five.
 Then it became just one selected for a pilot.
 But then HBO tossed that pilot, one of the rejected ideas was revived and put directly to series, sight unseen.
 From there, HBO has gone whole hog, with multiple series rumored to be in the works.

 In light of all this, the network wants to reposition the original series in the best light possible, and creating a brand-new trailer for the final season is one place to start.
 But it’s also confusing as all seven hells.
 Why is this trailer here now, and not two years ago when fans needed it?

 Now that’s a season of Game of Thrones to get excited about!
 That’s a trailer that hints at the coming horrors and twists and sets up expectations properly.
 So why did it take two years to get here?